nugrahaa878/farmakami-24/README.md

-# FarmaKami - Yoy=ur Medicine Solution
+# FarmaKami - Your Medicine Solution

 *Final project for Database System in Faculty of Computer Science Universitas Indonesia*